 As at all independent schools, tuition does not cover the true cost of educating each student.
 Monarch Fund gifts support the school’s dynamic and creative curriculum, competitive faculty compensation, enhanced professional development opportunities, well-maintained and safe learning spaces, and expanded access and opportunities for a diverse population of students.

 Each fall we ask our community to support The Monarch Fund in a four-week campaign from mid-October to mid-November.

 What is The Monarch Fund goal for the 2022–2023 school year?

 This year we exceeded our goal of $250,000 in revenue, with 94% of parents contributing to The Monarch Fund and 100% of faculty, staff, and trustees making gifts.
+Thank you!

 Who is asked to give to the campaign?